cheqd/node-docs/docs/setup-and-configure/README.md

 > [INFO]: State sync rapidly bootstraps a node without downloading full snapshot and uses less storage.
 You can still choose snapshot (slower, much larger storage) if you decline state sync.

-`Initialize chain via State Sync? (yes/no) [default: yes]:` This will masively reduce your node operational costs, as required disk space in this case is less than 10GB.
+`Initialize chain via State Sync? (yes/no) [default: yes]:` This will massively reduce your node operational costs, as required disk space in this case is less than 10GB.
 Installer will update `config.toml` file with RPC endpoints to fetch state sync snapshots from, trusted height and trusted block hash.
 It will also enable state sync, so after starting the `cheqd-cosmovisor service`, the node will start discovering snapshots, restoring them and start catching up with the network.